 Is flu spreading in Spokane?

-Yes.
-Flu is currently spreading in all areas of the state, including Spokane County.
-Data suggests this flu season is more severe than the previous two seasons.
+While flu typically peaks in Spokane in January through mid-March, flu can be present in the community at any time.
 Protect yourself and others by getting the flu vaccine and using good health manners; washing hands, covering coughs, and staying home and away from others when sick.

 What is influenza (also called the "flu")?

 Influenza is commonly called the "flu."
-Influenza is a highly contagious virus that infects the nose throat, and lungs and can cause moderate to severe respiratory illness.
+Influenza is a highly contagious respiratory illness caused by a virus that infects the nose throat, and lungs.
+It can cause moderate to severe illness.

 When does flu occur?

-Flu occurs in the United States most often in the fall and winter and commonly peaks in February and March in Spokane County.
+Flu occurs in the United States most often in the fall and winter.
+The virus commonly peaks in January through mid-March in Spokane County.

 What are the symptoms of flu?